 New Hampshire chose not to regulate industrial hemp within their state borders after legalizing it at the federal level.
 Persons or entities interested in growing hemp in New Hampshire must obtain hemp production licenses from the U.S. Department of Agriculture (USDA).
 The eligibility criteria for applying for a USDA-issued hemp production license are:

-Applicants may complete USDA hemp production license applications online through the USDA Hemp eManagement Platform (HeMP) or via mail by completing the USDA Hemp Application Form.
+Applicants may complete USDA hemp production license applications online through the USDA Hemp eManagement Platform (HeMP).
 To apply through the HeMP, applicants must create accounts on the portal.
 They may view the USDA eAuth sign-up video for instructions on the account creation process.
 Applications are accepted on the portal throughout the year on a rolling basis.
 Applicants and key participants in the hemp production processes must submit copies of FBI criminal history reports.
 Key participants are persons with financial interests in the hemp business and executive-level officers.
 Applicants may review the FBI criminal history report page for instructions on obtaining criminal history reports from the FBI.
 The FBI report must be dated within 60 days before the application submission date.
 Applicants may review the USDA HeMP User Guide for more information on the application process.

 Successful applicants must submit their hemp acreage to the Farm Service Agency (FSA).
 Information to be submitted include their USDA license number, GPS location of the cultivation site, and description of the facility or land.